• Skip to primary navigation

 No-bake Peanut Butter Pie

-Updated: Oct 24, 2025 · Published: Apr 29, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · Leave a Comment
+Updated: Dec 15, 2025 · Published: Apr 29, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · 0 Reviews

 Jump to Recipe Jump to Video Print Recipe

-This No-bake Peanut Butter Pie is what pie dreams are made of.
+This No-bake Peanut Butter Pie is what all of my pie dreams are made of.
 It has a chocolate biscuit base, a creamy, softly sweetened peanut butter filling and a chocolate ganache topping.
 There is no oven involved, just some biscuit crushing, peanut butter swirling and chocolate ganache smoothing fun.
 I cannot wait until you try it and maybe keep a slice for me.

-More peanut butter recipes that you may like:
+More peanut butter recipes:

 Videography and photography by Sarah Henderson.